Home » Desserts » Gluten Free Lemon Crinkle Cookies

 🍋Key Ingredients & Substitutions

 • Gluten Free Flour Blend – I use a gluten free flour blend that already contains xanthan gum.
 This gives baked goods a chewy texture that gluten would.
 I enjoy using King Arthur Gluten Free Flour which has a 1:1 ratio with wheat flour.
+You can also use regular all purpose flour!

 • Fresh Lemon – the juice and zest of one entire lemon is needed for this recipe along with additional lemon flavor.
 Don’t have a zester?
 Try this one.

 • Lemon Extract – while you’ll already be adding fresh lemon zest and juice in this recipe, a more concentrated lemon flavor is also needed.
-Try this lemon extract.

 • Yellow Food Coloring – this is OPTIONAL but I believe it makes a much better presentation.
-I used this natural food coloring powder that is made from fruits and vegetables.

 🍪How To Make Lemon Crinkle Cookies